1. How can I open the failed and passed revisit sessions?

 Scriptless Automation has a process called “exploring” the manual session and it will reproduce your Manual session step by step before executing revisit sessions, the purpose is to ensure that all the actions in the manual session are qualified for running Scriptless Automation.
 So if you see all of your revisit sessions failed, it is mostly because the “exploring” process has not run successfully, you can hit the re-run icon to execute the "exploring" process again.

-3. Why in my test case (manual session), I performed 20 test steps but I only saw only 10 test steps in my revisit sessions?
+3. In my test case (manual session), I performed 20 test steps but only saw only 10 test steps in my scriptless rerun sessions.
+Why?

 If you access the session details again you will see the purple test steps are represented for the qualified steps for Scriptless Automation and others will be considered as normal test steps and will not be included in the Scriptless Automation process.